hectorLop/hectorlop.com/content/blog/sagemaker_build_docker.md

 - The `model` directory contains any model checkpoint.

 ## Docker file creation

+Now, we will show the dockerfile I used to make the experimentation.

 The following snippet shows a docker file example.
-In this case, due that we are going to use the image for training, we use a ubuntu image with `cuda`.
+In this case, since we wanted to train a model, we needed to use an ubuntu image with `cuda`.
 Thus, we could use SageMaker GPU instances.
-Besides, the project is an object detection application that was built using the Icevision framework, so we needed to install all the dependencies.
+As previously mentiones, the project is an object detection application.
+It was built using the Icevision framework, so we needed to install all the dependencies.
-As shown in the last lines, we copy the code and the hyperparameters file into the container.
-Lastly, we define an entrypoint that executes the training script.

 ```dockerfile
 FROM nvidia/cuda:11.0-runtime-ubuntu20.04